The Softball Catcher

 - move the body if you have to

-- hold your arms out just in front of your body with a big glove target
+- hold your arms comfortably in front of your body with a big glove target

-- watch the ball all the way into the glove
+- see the ball all the way into the glove

 - then let the arms cushion the ball